googlecreativelab/aiexperiments-drum-machine/README.md

+## THE INFINITE DRUM MACHINE

+Sounds are complex and vary widely.
+This experiment uses machine learning to organize thousands of everyday sounds.
+The computer wasn’t given any descriptions or tags – only the audio.
+Using a technique called t-SNE, the computer placed similar sounds closer together.
+You can use the map to explore neighborhoods of similar sounds and even make beats using the drum sequencer.

+This is not an official Google product.

+## CREDITS

+Built by Kyle McDonald, Manny Tan, Yotam Mann, and friends at Google Creative Lab.
+Thanks to [The Philharmonia Orchestra, London](http://www.philharmonia.co.uk/) for contributing some sounds to this project.

+## OVERVIEW

 This application is the visualizer and drum machine from [this site](https://aiexperiments.withgoogle.com/drum-machine).
 In this repo you will find all of the front-end code which visualizes, plays back and makes beats with the audio samples, though it does not contain any audio files or the t-SNE generated from those audio files.
 You can do that with your own samples by following some of the resources below.

-## CREDITS

-Built by Kyle McDonald, Manny Tan, Yotam Mann, and friends at Google Creative Lab.
-Thanks to [The Philharmonia Orchestra, London](http://www.philharmonia.co.uk/) for contributing some sounds to this project.

 ## INSTALLATION